-On a more positive note, the Leeds City Region Business Rates Pool was successful in its bid to pilot 100% business rates retention for 2018/19.
-The council's participation in this pool is reflected in additional income within the council's 2018/19 budget, although it does also increase the level of risk to income for councils.
-It is not yet clear whether the pilot arrangements will continue into 2019/20, after which it is the government's current intention to introduce a 75% retention scheme for all councils.
+On a more positive note, following the Leeds City Region Business Rates Pool's successful bid to pilot 100% business rates retention for 2018/19, a wider North and West Yorkshire Business Rates pool has been successful in bidding for a 75% business rates retention pilot for 2019/20.
+The council's participation in this wider pool is reflected in additional income within the council's 2019/20 budget than would otherwise be the case, although it does also increase the level of risk to income for councils.
+It is not yet clear whether the pilot arrangements will continue beyond 2019/20, or whether the government's current intention to introduce a 75% retention scheme for all councils will apply from 2020/21 onwards.

 In addition to the reductions in our core funding, it is expected that the demand for many of our services, particularly for adults' and childrens' social care, will continue to grow.
 We can also expect to have to deal with the continuing effects of inflation on costs, and reductions in income from specific government grants and partner funding.
-The Council continues to make every effort to protect the front line delivery of services.
-Whilst we have been able to balance the budget each year since 2010 and continue to deliver a broad range of services despite declining income, it is clear that the position is more and more challenging to manage.
-Looking ahead over the medium term it will be increasingly difficult to maintain current levels of service provision without significant changes in the way the Council operates.
-It is also more important than ever that we continue with our programme of becoming a more efficient and enterprising council.
-We will also continue to work collectively with our partners across the city and the West Yorkshire region from the public, private and voluntary sectors.
+The Council continues to make every effort to protect the front line delivery of services and to avoid large scale compulsory redundancies.
+Through targeting resources into preventative services the Council has ensured that the implications of demand and demographic pressures which have resulted in significant cost pressures in other local authorities have been contained within Leeds.
+Whilst we have been able to balance the budget each year since 2010 and continue to deliver a broad range of services despite declining income, it is clear that it will become increasingly difficult over the coming years to identify further financial savings without making significant changes in what the Council does and how it does it.
+In order to deliver the Council's ambitions of tackling poverty and reducing inequalities, consideration may have to be given to stopping, delivering differently or charging for those services that are no longer affordable and are a lesser priority than others.
+This will be explored through a continuing process of policy and service reviews across the Council's functions and ongoing consultation and engagement